Catherine Howard: Arrival at court

 Catherine's uncle, the Duke of Norfolk, found her a place at Court in the household of the King's fourth wife, Anne of Cleves.
 As a young and attractive lady-in-waiting, Catherine quickly caught the eye of several men, including the King and Thomas Culpeper.
 In the early stages of her time at court, and prior to the arrival of Anne of Cleves, the relationship between the King and Catherine has been little remarked upon.
 He seems to have found her attractive, and whenever they happened to be in each other's company they publicly flirted, but little else appears to have happened.
 As Anne arrived and the King came to show little interest in her, an opportunity for Catherine slowly began to present itself.

-Prior to this point, Catherine and Thomas Culpeper had slowly entered into a quasi-relationship and one that was not sexual – although, from later testimony, Culpeper expected it to soon become so, also telling Catherine that he loved her.
+Prior to this point, Catherine and Culpeper had slowly entered into a quasi-relationship, one that was not sexual, although, from later testimony, Culpeper expected it to soon become so, also telling Catherine that he loved her.
 Catherine rejected this, and in response he moved on to another woman within the Queen's household.
 This deeply upset Catherine, who does appear to have had some level of feelings for him at this time, for on one occasion she broke down in tears in front of her fellow maids of honour.
 Prior to this instance, it was she who controlled how long her relationships lasted and when they ended.
-During this time, word reached back to Francis Dereham of the rumoured soon-to-be marriage between the pair, and he arrived at court to dispute this with them both.
-After being, again, told off by Catherine, he returned to the dowager duchess's household, which he requested to leave, as Catherine was no longer there.
-Believing this desperation was temporary and soon to blow over, Agnes Howard denied this request.
+During this time, word reached Francis Dereham of the rumoured soon-to-be marriage between the pair, and he arrived at court to dispute this with them both.
+After being told off again by Catherine, he returned to the dowager duchess's household, which he requested to leave, as Catherine was no longer there.
+Believing this desperation temporary and soon to blow over, Agnes Howard denied this request.